 Your food should give you energy.
 If you eat and feel sleepy or gassy, you are either eating poor quality food, have disbiosis that we will work on in another week, or food allergies.
 Start with the food quality.
 If it’s from a good source, you will notice.

 Also, don’t get caught in the organic trap.
 Organic doesn’t always mean it was pasture raised or free range.
 Try to find local farmers that you can buy your meat from or shop at farmers markets as much as possible.
 While on the road this is a lot harder for us and we use Trader Joes to fill in the gap.

 Try to prepare your protein ahead of time.
-If you wait until you (or your family) is starving, it will be hard to make the right choice.
+If you wait until you (or your family) are starving, it will be hard to make the right choice.
 I always have a freezer full of protein options, some form of protein defrosting in the fridge, and usually something in the crock pot cooking every day or else grass fed ground beef ready to be thrown in a pot and cooked up in ten minutes.

 This week, I recommend you also try to up your quantity of protein.
 I find if you just eat more protein than you think you should be eating, it does some amazing things for your body.

 Fat is vital for health, energy, and proper hormone function.